-Mine Train
+Runaway Mine Train

 Added to the Boomtown section in 1966, the Runaway Mine Train is Six Flags over Texas’ oldest operating roller coaster (technically another ride was SFoT’s first coaster).
 The first mine train roller coaster in the world, the ride cost an estimated $1 million — about $9.4 million when adjusted for inflation to 2023.
-Track winds through a heavily wooded area complete with mining theming for a true out-of-control mine cart experience.
+Its track winds through a heavily wooded area complete with mining theming for a true out-of-control mine cart experience.

 Although the ride was originally named the “Runaway Mine Train,” the park mostly stopped using the “Runaway” part of its name in 1996 when Runaway Mountain was added to avoid confusion.
 The park has since resumed referencing the ride as the Runaway Mine Train.